-If you’re a food blogger, chef, or just a hobbyist when it comes to cooking, you often have your own recipes that your friends and family are always envious of.
+If you’re a food blogger, chef, or just a hobbyist when it comes to cooking, you often have recipes that your friends and family are always envious of.
 Having a recipe page is the best way to spread the word and make your culinary creations shine!

 NOTE: The actual appearance of these snippets in search results may vary.
 To see the most updated style, check Google search results.